thingsboard/thingsboard.github.io/docs/mqtt-broker/security.md

 To enable basic authentication (based on username, password, and clientId) you need to set `SECURITY_MQTT_BASIC_ENABLED` environment variable to `true` and create MQTT Client Credentials of type `MQTT_BASIC`.
-Please follow [this guide](/docs/mqtt-broker/mqtt-client-credentials-management/) on how to create MQTT_BASIC credentials.
+Please follow [this guide](/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials/) on how to create MQTT_BASIC credentials using Web UI or [this guide](/docs/mqtt-broker/mqtt-client-credentials-management/) using REST API.
 Once the credentials are being created, the `credentialsId` field is auto-generated.
 See below for more information.

 When the client connects, the combination of username, password, and clientId from the _CONNECT_ packet should be matched